Naledi Chirwa

-Naledi Nokukhanya Chirwa (born 22 July 1993) is a South African feminist, legislator and former student activist serving as a Member of the National Assembly of South Africa.
-A member of the Economic Freedom Fighters (EFF), she was sworn in as an MP on 22 May 2019.
-She is one of the youngest MPs of the 6th Parliament.
-Chirwa was involved in the #FeesMustFall student protests that occurred at the University of Pretoria between 2015 and 2016.
+Naledi Nokukhanya Chirwa-Mpungose (born 22 July 1993) is a South African politician and former student activist from Gauteng.
+She represents the Economic Freedom Fighters (EFF) in the National Assembly.
+She was formerly a member of the National Assembly between May 2019 and June 2024.
+She had a short stint in the National Council of Provinces before being redeployed to the National Assembly to replace Mbuyiseni Ndlozi.
+She rose to prominence through her involvement in the #FeesMustFall student protests at the University of Pretoria between 2015 and 2016.

 Early life and education

-Chirwa was born on 22 July 1993 in Vosloorus, East Rand, in the former Transvaal Province.
+Chirwa was born on 22 July 1993 in Vosloorus, East Rand, in Gauteng.
 She was raised by her grandmother in Mamelodi, Pretoria.
-In 2009, she served as the deputy president of the Tshwane North College FET (now known as the Tshwane North College TVET).
-She was only 15 years old at that time.
+In 2009, aged 15, she served as the deputy president of the Tshwane North College (TNC) Further Education & Training (FET), now TNC TVET.

 Chirwa earned a Bachelor of Arts and a Honours degree in Drama and Film Studies at the University of Pretoria.
-She is currently pursuing a Master of Arts in Theatre and Performance at the University of the Witwatersrand.
+As of 2019 she was pursuing a Master of Arts in Theatre and Performance at the University of the Witwatersrand.

-Political career
+Student activism

-She joined the Economic Freedom Fighters in 2015 and became a member of the party's Student Command at the University of Pretoria.
+She joined the Economic Freedom Fighters (EFF) in 2015 and became a member of the party's Student Command at the University of Pretoria.
 She was appointed as the command's communications officer.
 In August 2016, during former president Jacob Zuma's speech at the IEC election centre following the 2016 municipal elections, Chirwa and three other student activists disrupted his speech while holding up signs reading "Khanga", "Remember Khwezi", "I am 1 in 3" and "10 yrs later", in reference to Zuma's rape trial of the mid-2000s.

 Also in 2016, Chirwa was involved in student protests relating to the #FeesMustFall movement.
 She was later arrested and suspended on campus as part of her bail conditions.
 In 2017, she was one of the Mail & Guardian's 200 Young South Africans.